The Engineering Division issues permits for all work to be done in the public right-of-way.

-- Permit and Plan Review Process is performed by Engineer.
-Review comments, if any, will be emailed to email addresses disclosed on the permit application.
+- Review comments, if any, will be emailed to the email addresses disclosed in the permit application.

-- Once the permit/plans are approved, an email informing the permit fees will be sent to the email addresses disclosed on the permit application.
+- Permit fees will be sent to email addresses disclosed in the permit application.

 - Payment of permit fees are satisfied.

 NOTE: Permit applications that are in the approval process and dormant for 180 days will be deemed not active.
 Applicant will have to reapply.